4 DAYS FROM $899

 Enjoy a walking exploration of Bernkastel and sample some local wines

 Today, enjoy a walking tour of Bernkastel, known as the “International Town of Vines and Wine,” which produces high-quality Rieslings.
 The surrounding landscape boasts massive fortresses and fairy-tale castles, and the town’s half-timbered houses lining the banks of the Moselle will enchant you.
-Cultural Connection and Solo-Friendly Feature: Enjoy another chance to mingle with other independent travelers while learning about Germany’s light and fruity vintages during a wine tasting.
+Learn about Germany’s light and fruity vintages during a wine tasting.
 Zum Wohl!
-Solo-Friendly Feature: Enjoy more onboard entertainment after dinner in the lounge.

 The oldest city in Germany is yours to explore, including the UNESCO-listed Roman ruins

-Cultural Connection: Today, you'll enjoy an insightful lecture on Roman history in Trier before you discover the city itself.
+Today, you'll enjoy an insightful lecture on Roman history in Trier before you discover the city itself.
 This is the oldest city in Germany, and your included tour here brings you to the amphitheater and includes a viewing of the Porta Nigra (a massive stone gate), the Roman Bridge, and Barbara Baths.
-Cultural Connection and Unforgettable Moment: Enjoy lunch at Weingut Georg Fritz von Nell, an esteemed winery in the region.
-Solo-Friendly Feature: Back on board, join another interactive cooking lesson.
+Enjoy lunch at Weingut Georg Fritz von Nell, an esteemed winery in the region.

 Discover Koblenz and the UNESCO-listed Upper Middle Rhine Valley

 This morning, embark on a walking tour of Koblenz, which is renowned as the place where two rivers — the Rhine and the Moselle — meet.
 You'll have time on your own to explore.
 In the afternoon you'll enjoy scenic cruising through the Upper Middle Rhine Valley, a UNESCO World Heritage Site, with commentary from the ship's bridge on the legend of Lorelei.
-Solo-Friendly Feature: Or, join another interactive cooking lesson!
 Dinner is on board this evening.

 See the Gutenberg Bible in Mainz and learn how to paint

 Located at the confluence of the Main and Rhine Rivers, Mainz was once the seat of the Holy Roman Empire.
 Here, you’ll visit the Johannes Gutenberg Museum, dedicated to the inventor of moveable type and home to one of the original Gutenberg Bibles.
-Solo-Friendly Feature: Grab a paintbrush!
-You’ll attend an onboard painting lesson, during which you can learn to depict scenery not unlike what you've been seeing on your trip!
-Cultural Connection and Solo-Friendly Features: Enjoy another cooking demonstration on board, before enjoying some delightful entertainment this evening.
+The afternoon features a painting lesson on board, during which you can learn to paint scenery not unlike what you've been seeing on your trip!
+Enjoy a cooking demonstration on board, before enjoying some delightful entertainment this evening.

 Marvel at the Speyer Cathedral and savor the warmth of a home-hosted dinner

 Your morning is at leisure, or you can choose to join our wonderful Heidelberg optional tour.
 In the afternoon, you’ll set off on a tour of Speyer and its eponymous 11th-century cathedral.
 Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many former emperors and heads of state.
-Unforgettable Moment and Solo-Friendly Feature: Later, enjoy coffee, cake, and conversation during an insightful home-hosted event.
-This evening, more local entertainment on board.
+Later, you will enjoy a coffee, cake, and conversation during an insightful home-hosted event.
+This evening, enjoy entertainment on board.

 Join an optional tour to Heidelberg, a UNESCO World Heritage Site that is home to Germany’s oldest college, Heidelberg University.
 Enjoy panoramic views from the plaza of imposing Heidelberg Castle, a Gothic-Renaissance ruin of red stone looming above the downtown and see the castles famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.